-Emancipation of a minor (CA Fam Code section 7002) refers to the legal process of releasing a minor from parental control, making them a legal adult before they reach the “age of majority.”
+Emancipation of a minor (CA Fam Code section 7002) refers to the legal process of releasing a minor child from parental control, the legal way of making them a legal adult before they reach the “age of majority.”
 Let’s unpack what this means practically for both parents and their teenage children.

 The basic rights of parents regarding minor children are: